 A soft answer turns away wrath, but a harsh word stirs up anger. —Proverbs 15:1

 Remember the most recent time you were hurt by someone’s sharp, cutting words?
 Remember the feelings that experience triggered: piercing pain, sharp anger, the desire for payback?

 Now recall the most recent occasion when you were calmed and soothed by the gentle words of a person who was not deterred by your angry outbursts.
 Remember how those gentle words preserved the relationship and brought you to your senses?

 Proverbs 15:1 is an example of the truth of James 3:5, that "the tongue is a small member, yet it boasts of great things.”
-The problem is that the “great things” can be either great good or great evil!
+The problem is that the “great things” can be either great good or great evil.
 The power of the tongue is evident.
-The key is how we wield that power and for what purpose we do so.
+The key is how we wield that power and for what purpose.